PACKAGING and COVERAGE

 LimeStrong Sand is packaged in 32 lb. bags—enough to mix with 2 gallons of water in a common 5 gallon bucket to make one batch.
 Coverage per bag/batch is 80-100 square feet using two coats at 1/4 inch total thickness max.

 Adding color or tint to LimeStrong plaster is a simple process.
 Any universal colorant will work, especially quality dry-powder pigments like those selected for the LimeStrong Color System.
+If using the LimeStrong Color System, use the online COLOR CALCULATORS to formulate shades and blends for any amount of dry plaster.
 As always, add the liquid tint or pigment powder to the batch-measured mix water before adding dry plaster mix.

 LimeStrong Sand finish plaster can be applied successfully on non-porous and porous substrates.
 Non-porous substrates include new and painted drywall, and concrete.
 Porous substrates include stucco, lime and gypsum plaster.
 Cinder or concrete block construction will need a filling/leveling base coat of a coarser, thicker material like LimeStrong BASE before applying SAND.

 NEW DRYWALL: Before applying SAND, drywall should be finished and sanded to Level 3 with all joints coated flat.
 Screw holes should be filled and outside corners beaded and filled.
 Hollow joints, screw heads, and corner bead may show up in the final plaster finish.

 PAINTED DRYWALL: In most cases, SAND can be applied directly to previously painted drywall.
 Repair dents, nail pops, holes, etc. before application.